 Customer relationship management helps individuals and organizations manage their interactions with prospects and customers efficiently.

-However, CRM is much more than a contact or address book.
+However, what is customer relationship management (CRM) really about?
+It’s much more than a contact or address book.

-It is a technology with multiple functions empowering your team to build excellent relationships with customers.
-The software collects complete information from different departments and centralizes this information to give a 360-degree view of each customer in real-time.
+It is a powerful technology that collects complete information from different departments and centralizes this data to provide a 360-degree view of each customer in real-time.

 Right from the implementation point, a CRM tool becomes the perfect companion to grow business with each customer.
-As the customer records are updated regularly in the software, it is easier for teams to help customers at any point, from pre-sales to after-sales support.
+As the customer records are updated regularly in the software, it becomes easier for teams to assist customers at any point — from pre-sales engagement to after-sales support.

 Irrespective of its scale or size, every enterprise needs to manage its customer relationships.
 Additionally, the improved organization that CRM provides can propel business growth.